adityaimamz/CalestialScroll/README.md

-# Wuxia Scrolls - Immortal Library
+# Calestial Scrolls - Immortal Library

-**Wuxia Scrolls** is a modern web platform designed for reading Wuxia, Xianxia, and Fantasy novels.
+**Calestial Scrolls** is a modern web platform designed for reading Calestial, Xianxia, and Fantasy novels.
 Built with a focus on immersion, aesthetics, and user experience.

 ## 📸 Preview
 ![CelestialScrolls Preview](./public/readme/preview.jpeg)